ColoradoChristianUniversity/CIS-230-SP25/Ethics/BradyPacheco/Week09Ethics-BradyPacheco.md

 > **2 Timothy 1:7** <br> for God gave us a spirit not of fear but of power and love and self-control.

 #### 5. First Principle
-Sometimes, we have to approach situations with a confidence and zeal in our own ability and know-how.
-In a sitation like this, where the teammate could be hurt by getting this promotion, I should stand up for whats right and advocate for myself when necessary.
+Sometimes, we must approach situations with a confidence and zeal in our own ability and know-how.
+In a situation like this, where the teammate could be hurt by getting this promotion, I should stand up for what’s right and advocate for myself when necessary.

 ***